droglenc/NCMTH207/modules/IVRegression/Lecture_IVR_NRGDensity.utf8.md

 Residuals  56   5.142   0.092
 ```

 The p-value for the interaction term (p<0.00005; i.e., last p-value in table above) is clearly less than &alpha; indicating that H<sub>0</sub> should be rejected.
-This results indicates that the slopes for the regressions between energy density and dry weight differ among species and, thus, the relationship between energy density and dry weight differs among the species.
+This result indicates that the slopes for the regressions between energy density and dry weight differ among species and, thus, the relationship between energy density and dry weight differs among the species.

 <div class="alert alert-info">
 <ul>